Technologicat/mcpyrate/README.md

 Note `mcpyrate` can syntax-highlight ***unparsed* source code only**, because in order to know where to highlight and with which color, the code must be analyzed.
 Parsing source code into an AST is a form of syntactic analysis; it is the AST that is providing the information about which text snippet (in the output of `unparse`) represents what.

 Thus, syntax-highlighting is not available in all contexts.
-For example, if you use the `mcpyrate.debug.StepExpansion` debugging dialect to view dialect transforms, during source transforms the code is not syntax-highlighted at all (because at that point, the surface syntax could mean anything), and during dialect AST transforms, macro names are not highlighted (because while processing the whole-module AST transforms of a dialect, the *macro* expander is not yet running).
-Similarly, in the REPL, the input is not syntax-highlighted (unless you use the IPython version, in which case syntax highlighting will be provided by IPython).
+For example, if you use the `mcpyrate.debug.StepExpansion` debugging dialect to view dialect transforms, during source transforms the code is not syntax-highlighted at all (because at that point, the surface syntax could mean anything).
+Similarly, REPL input is not syntax-highlighted (unless you use the IPython version, in which case syntax highlighting will be provided by IPython).

+And when using the `mcpyrate.debug.StepExpansion` debugging dialect, then during dialect AST transforms, the AST is available, so syntax highlighting is enabled, but macro names are not highlighted (because while processing the whole-module AST transforms of a dialect, the *macro* expander is not yet running).

 ### Walk an AST